Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 It’s also possible for someone to develop greater issues with emotion regulation as their eating disorder progresses.

-Whether it involves the restriction of food intake or the fluctuations between binging and purging, an eating disorder will nearly always have a significant impact on someone’s overall nutrition and energy levels, among other aspects of their physical health.
+Whether it involves restricting food intake or fluctuating between binging and purging, an eating disorder will nearly always significantly impact someone’s overall nutrition and energy levels, among other aspects of their physical health.

-When these essential factors are out of balance, it can send off a cascade of hormonal reactions, which can result in mood swings, irritability, trouble sleeping, fatigue, and other issues commonly associated with emotion dysregulation.
+When these essential factors are out of balance, a cascade of hormonal reactions can occur, resulting in mood swings, irritability, trouble sleeping, fatigue, and other issues commonly associated with emotion dysregulation.

 Emotion Regulation Strategies and Treatment

 Emotion dysregulation is a major driver of many mental health conditions.
-As such, there have been a number of therapies and strategies developed to help people regulate emotions or achieve more regular emotional functioning.
+As such, several therapies and strategies have been developed to help people regulate emotions or achieve more regular emotional functioning.

-While these techniques vary in approach and philosophy, the common factor among them is helping someone learn to recognize their negative emotions, and finding healthier ways to manage these intense feelings.
+While these techniques vary in approach and philosophy, the common factor is helping someone learn to recognize their negative emotions and find healthier ways to manage these intense feelings.

 Dialectical Behavior Therapy